PHP-TDD-Projects/WordWrap/README.md

 php->composer

 if using MAMP and php version 5.5.26 path to exicutible is
-    /Applications/MAMP/bin/php/php5.5.26/bin/php
+    /usr/bin/php

-click the link to download the composer.phar file
+Click the browse files button to select the Path to PHP exicutable
+    navigate to project directory
+    select composer.phar file

-browse to find the composer.json file and add it.
+Click the browse files button to select the Path to the composer.json
+    navigate to the project directory
+    select composer.json file
     apply and click ok

-Add new interpreter
+Add new php interpreter

-open preferences again (cmd ,)

-php click the add button it is a plus symbol

-open preferences again (cmd , )

-tools->commandLineToolSupport

-click the add button it is a plus symbol

-path to the php exicutible is /Applications/MAMP/bin/php/php5.5.26/bin/php
+    select PHP
+    Select PHP language level 5.5
+    Click the browse files button to create a new Interpreter Change the name to PHP 5.5 mac
+    Set the PHP executable: /usr/bin/php

-click ok.
+    click ok

+To exicute the composer.phar file
+    select Tools->commandLineToolSupport
+    Click the plus sign to add the path to the executable Path to PHP executable: set to /user/bin/php
+    Path to composer.phar: navigate to the project directory, select composer.json file click ok

-Apply and click ok again.
+Click apply and ok

-under the tools dropdown select the run command
+Under the tools dropdown select the run command

-c install  (this will install all the composer dependencies)
+    c install  (this will install all the composer dependencies) Once compleate a popup will ask if you want to add the files to git Click Cancel

-setting up a test
+setting up a UnitTest
     in the run dropdown click the edit configurations click the add button is a plus sign select PHPUnit

-set the name to Testing Main
-directory to run is
+   set the Name to 'Run all test' set the directory to run test files to
-    /Applications/MAMP/htdocs/WordWrap/tests
+        (projectDirctory)/tests
    apply and click ok

 This is the link to the tutorial that we are following to get a feel for the workflow